sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

 The next phase will focus on standardizing state management with signal stores, implementing consistent UI patterns, and further optimizing performance.

-## Phase 3: Standardize State Management - PLANNING 🔄
+## Phase 3: Standardize State Management - IN PROGRESS 🔄

 ### Goals for Phase 3: